ironcodestudio/ironcode-git-enhancements/README.md

 Installation Notes
 ------------------
-* Installation adds `source  ~/ironcode-git-enhancements/bash_profile-mods.bash` to your .bash_profile
-* The scripts will be loaded in all future terminal sessions.
-If you want to apply them in your current terminal session can apply them now with the following from the command line
-`source ~/ironcode-git-enhancements/bash_profile-mods.bash`
 * Installation modifies your `~/.gitconfig` to use the included template directory when initializing or cloning a repository

 Uninstall
 ---------
-* Edit `~/.bash_profile` in your home directory and remove the line
-`source  ~/ironcode-git-enhancements/bash_profile-mods.bash`
 * Edit `~/gitconfig` in your home directory and remove the line
 `templatedir = ~/ironcode-git-enhancements/git_template`
 * At this point, the modifications are uninstalled and optionally